Color Guard FAQs

 - Are there any requirements for auditioning?

 In order to audition for the JMB Color Guard, you must be a current USA student or have been accepted to the University of South Alabama as a transfer student or a freshman for this coming fall.
-The age cap for students selected into the USA Color Guard is 28 as of August 1 of this year.
+The age cap for students selected into the USA Color Guard is 28 as of August 1 of the audition year.

 - What do I have to wear for the audition?